Russian Honey Cake Recipe

 Use the resistance of the surface to pull the dough tightly together.
 Gently pinch a seal where the edges come together.

-How to store leftover homemade sandwich bread.
+How to store leftover Sandwich Bread

 Easy Sandwich Bread